-Making stuffed zucchini is really easy!
+Making zucchini that is stuffed with deliciousness is really easy!
 There are only two main components to zucchini boats: the zucchini and the stuffing.
-Here’s a quick rundown of the process, but for full instructions, reference the recipe card at the bottom of the post.
+Here’s a quick rundown of the process, but for full, printable instructions, reference the recipe card at the bottom of the post.

 - Prep and pre-cook the zucchini.
 See above for prepping the zucchini.
-Then, bake the zucchini for about 10 minutes.
+Then, drizzle with olive oil, sprinkle with a little salt & pepper and bake the zucchini cut-side up for about 10 minutes on a baking sheet.

 - Make the stuffing.
-Cook the sausage and onion in a large skillet.
+Cook the sausage and onion in a large skillet over medium-high heat.
 Once cooked, add the garlic, tomatoes and basil to the mixture and stir to combine.
 Turn off the heat and mix in the cheese.

 - Stuff the zucchini.
 Spoon the filling into each zucchini boat.
 Top each with extra cheese and a sprinkling of Panko breadcrumbs.

-This stuffed zucchini recipe really is easy, but here are some tips to make sure your zucchini dish is awesome every single time!
+This zucchini recipe really is easy, but here are some tips to make sure your dish is awesome every single time!

 - Use similar-sized zucchini.
 For even baking, it’s best if all of the zucchini are the same size.

 - Pre-cook zucchini.
 Don’t forget to cook the zucchini halves for about 10 minutes before adding the filling.
-This will ensure your zucchini boats turn out nice and tender.
+This will ensure the veggie turns out nice and tender.

 This recipe is fabulous as-is, but feel free to customize the ingredients to your tastes and use what you have available.

 - Protein.
 You can sub the Italian turkey sausage for pork sausage or any ground meat.